Hollis/Brookline High School: Academics

-Hollis-Brookline High School offers accelerated and honors courses in all departments, and has an advanced placement (AP) program including English Literature and Composition, English Language and Composition, Calculus, US History, Statistics, Physics, Computer Science, Chemistry, Biology and the newly added Environmental Science and World History.
+Hollis Brookline High School offers accelerated and honors courses and has an Advanced Placement (AP) program including English Literature and Composition, English Language and Composition, Calculus, US History, Statistics, Physics, Computer Science, Chemistry, Biology, Environmental Science, and World History.
 HBHS was named a Blue Ribbon School in 2010 and has appeared on the Newsweek list of top high schools in America.